-The Graduate Council shall consist of ten members of the graduate faculty named by the chancellor on joint recommendations of the graduate dean and the chief academic officer of the campus for overlapping three-year terms.
+The Graduate Council consists of ten members of the graduate faculty named by the president-chancellor on joint recommendations of the graduate dean and the chief academic officer of the campus for overlapping three-year terms.
 Nominations for membership on the Council shall be made by the academic deans of colleges or schools offering graduate programs.
 There shall be an additional member from the professional library staff nominated by the dean of libraries and appointed in the same manner as other members for a three-year term.
 The dean of the graduate school shall serve as ex-officio member and secretary of the Graduate Council.

-The Graduate Council shall serve as the policymaking body for the entire graduate program of the campus.
-It shall be concerned with policies governing academic standards, program development and review, faculty qualifications, and the consistency and integrity with which the entire graduate program is operated.
+The Graduate Council serves as the policymaking body for the entire graduate program of the campus.
+It addresses policies governing academic standards, program development and review, faculty qualifications, and the consistency and integrity with which the entire graduate program is operated.

-Officers of the Graduate Council shall be a chairperson, vice-chairperson, and secretary.
+Officers of the Graduate Council shall be a chairperson, vice-chairperson, and secretary (Graduate Dean).
 The Council shall elect its chairperson and vice-chairperson who shall serve terms of two years.

-The Graduate Council shall meet at the call of the chairperson of the Council.
+The Graduate Council is convened by the chairperson of the Council.
 The Council shall meet at least three times per academic year with written notice and agenda sent in adequate time to each member of the Council.